-Cyclists and motorists in Australia – how we can all get along
+Cyclists on the road in Australia – how we can all get along

 So, you may think the take on cyclists would be predictable.